Glauber Gluon Effects in Soft Collinear Factorization: Glauber gluons coupling to active particles

 \subsection{Glauber gluons exchanged between active particles}

 We consider effects of Glauber gluons exchanged between active particles in this subsection.
-In lowest order diagrams of such type, Glauber effects can be absorbed into soft Wilson lines\cite{Rothstein:2016bsq}.
-According to the result in Sec.\ref{ficanel}, effects of couplings between and Glauber gluons cancel out in $\mathcal{H}$.
-In addition, Glauber gluons couple to active particles at vertexes adjacent to the hard vertex.
-Other wise, Glauber effects will cannel out in $\mathcal{H}$ according to the result in Sec.\ref{cancG}.
-An example of diagrams relevant to discussion in this subsection is shown in Fig.\ref{asas}.
+In ladder diagrams of such type, effects of these gluons can be absorbed into soft Wilson lines\cite{Rothstein:2016bsq}.
+In this subsection, we extend the result to general situation.

-According to results in (\ref{aGcoupling}) and (\ref{eikonalize}), we see that couplings between Glauber gluons and active particles eikonalize.
-For Glauber gluons exchanged between active particles, the coupling eikonalize ar each end of Glauber gluons.
-This is the same as coupling between active particles and gluons collinear to other directions.
-Thus effects of Glauber gluons exchanged between active particles can be absorbed into soft Wilson lines.
-According to the $i\epsilon$ term in the factor,

-the Wilson line travels from $-\infty$ to the hard vertex.
-This is compatible with the physical picture that effects of interactions after the hard collison cancel out in the object considered here.

-According to discussions in this section, we see that Glauber gluons couple to each initial active particle at most once and these couplings occur at vertexes adjacent to the hard vertex.
-Otherwise, Glauber effects will cannel out in the object considered here.
-It seems reasonable to believe that absorption of Glauber effects in to Wilson lines of collinear and soft gluons does not cause overlap between collinear Wilson lines and soft Wilson lines.

-In conclusion, while considering the inclusive quantity $\mathcal{H}$ in (\ref{intg}) and neglecting couplings between Glauber gluons and soft gluons, we have proved that: (1) the spectator-spectator type Glauber effects cancel out;(2)the active-spectator type Glauber effects can be absorbed into Wilson lines of collinear gluons;(3)the active-active type Glauber effects can be absorbed into Wilson lines of soft gluons.
+Without loss of generality, we consider Glauber gluons($l_{1},\ldots,l_{n}$) exchanged between a $+$-collinear active particle $k$($k^{+}>0$ as plus momenta flow from $+$-collinear particles to the hard vertex) and a $-$-collinear active particle $\bar{k}$($\bar{k}^{-}>0$ as minus momenta flow from $-$-collinear particles to the hard vertex).
+Couplings between Glauber gluons and active particles eikonalize according to the result in Sec.\ref{CAG}.
+In other words, we can use the eikonal approximation on both ends of these Glauber gluons.
+Couplings between $k$ and Glauber gluons can be written as(\ref{eikG+})